 A stone monument with a plaque sits on the trail near the location of the first blaze marked in 1969.
 It is dedicated to Thwaites, who has been described as “the father of the Mid State Trail.”
 The longtime professor died in 2014 at the age of 83.

-The trail is also a part of the Great Eastern Trail, a 1,600-mile route currently in development.
-Once complete and fully connected, the massive project will run west of the famed Appalachian Trail from Alabama to New York.
+A portion of the Mid State Trail is part of the Great Eastern Trail, a 1,600-mile route currently in development.
+Once complete and fully connected, the massive project will run west of the famed Appalachian Trail from Florida to New York.

 Mid State Trail. http://www.hike-mst.org (Accessed August 17, 2021).